 The Basic Concept

 In truth, there is no true "damper" for the chassis fitted from the factory.
 Since there is no damper system, the vibrations transmitted to the chassis are allowed to continue.
-Motion Control Beams (MCB) are designed to dampen these vibrations though a simple mechanism consisting of two units, with one running across the front of the car and one at the rear.
+Motion Control Beams (MCB) are designed to dampen these vibrations through a simple mechanism consisting of two units, with one running across the front of the car and one at the rear.

-Inside A Motion Control Beam
+Inside a Motion Control Beam

 The mechanical damper type uses a two-stage damping system which consists of a primary disc spring and friction plate.
 The telescoping movement from the torsion bar is intercepted by the disc spring, taking care of larger motions and vibrations.
 The movement of the spring creates micro-vibrations which are quelled by the friction plate.
 Constructed from stiff resin, the friction plate rubs against the inner damper casing, eliminating the micro-vibrations.
-The purely mechanical MCB is highly rigid and provides performance similar to a solid beam without the vibration.
+The purely mechanical MCB is highly rigid and provides performance similar to a solid beam without vibration.

-The Nitrogen gas/Oil filled MCB also uses a two-stage damping system, however this consists of a combination of pressurized Nitrogen gas and shock oil.
+The Nitrogen gas/Oil filled MCB also uses a two-stage damping system, however, this consists of a combination of pressurized Nitrogen gas and shock oil.
 The primary damping takes place through a piston attached to the main damper shaft/torsion beam, which moves back and forth between two chambers of shock oil.
 A second piston separates the oil from the nitrogen gas, which is pressurized at 2MPa.